arcc-hitt/Luminexa/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Welcome to Luminexa - your go-to AI Image Processing SaaS platform!
+Welcome to Luminexa - your go-to AI Image Editing platform!
 Luminexa offers state-of-the-art image processing capabilities, designed to make your photos shine.
 Whether you're looking to restore old images, remove unwanted objects, or transform your pictures with AI-powered magic, Luminexa has you covered.
 This platform is built with a focus on security, ease of use, and a seamless experience across all devices

 ### <h3 align="right">[🔝](#table)</h3>